 There are certain aspects of SEO that make or break your digital marketing campaign.
-Crawl budget is one of these important aspects.
+The crawl budget is one of these important aspects.
 It becomes very vital that you understand what crawl budget actually is and how you can go on to use it to up your digital marketing game and have an edge over the competition.

 This blog will give you an in-depth insight into the following topics: